-The valuation of the Council area by the Valuer-General has been completed and information provided reflects an increase of just over 1% in valuation for existing properties.
+The valuation of the Council area by the Valuer-General is ongoing and information provided to date reflects an increase of just over 1% in valuation for existing properties.
+This valuation information is still being updated as well as being subject to Valuer-General and internal quality assurance processes and revisits.